isomerpages/ura-mbsc2020/_events/1a-MarinaBay.md

       <font color="orangered"><br>7pm - 12.30am</font>
       <font color="orangered"><br> The Promontory </font>
       <br>
-      <br>Let’s Celebrate 2020 by Mediacorp is the biggest party in town, located at The Promontory@Marina Bay.
+      <br>Let’s Celebrate 2020 by Mediacorp is the biggest party in town, located at The Promontory @ Marina Bay.
 There will be music, dance and fashion, showcasing Singapore’s best talents.
-Line up includes, Jasmine Sokko, Benjamin Kheng, Dru Chen, Glen Wee, Astronauts and more.
+Line up includes Jasmine Sokko, Benjamin Kheng, Dru Chen, Glen Wee, Astronauts and more.
       <font color="orangered"><b><br><a href="toggle.sg/letscelebrate2020">Find out more</a></b></font>
       <br>
       <br>